The autoregressive neural network architecture of the Boltzmann distribution of pairwise interacting spins systems: Results

-The final test for the derived SK$_{kRSB}$ architectures involves evaluating the ability to recover the Hamiltonian couplings of the system using only samples extracted from the Boltzmann distribution of a single instance of the SK model.
-10,000 samples were generated using the Metropolis Monte-Carlo algorithm and the SK$_{1RSB}$ was trained to minimize the log-likelihood computed on these samples (see SI for details).
+The final test for the derived SK$_{kRSB}$ architectures involves evaluating the ability to recover the Hamiltonian couplings of the system using only samples extracted from the Boltzmann distribution of a single instance of the SK model in the glassy phase at $\beta=2$.
+The Metropolis Monte-Carlo algorithm was used to sample, every 200 Monte-Carlo sweeps, 10,000 system configurations.
+The SK$_{1RSB}$ was trained to minimize the log-likelihood computed on these samples (see the SI for details).
 According to the derivation of the SK$_{kRSB}$ architecture, the weights of the first layer of the neural network should correspond to the coupling parameters of the Hamiltonian.
 Due to the gauge invariance of the Hamiltonian with respect to the change of sign of all the couplings $J$s, I will consider their absolute values in the comparison.
 The weights parameters of the first layers of the SK$_{1RSB}$ were initialized at small random values.
-As shown in Fig.\ref{fig:SK_MC}, there is a strong correlation between the weights of the first layer and the couplings of the Hamiltonian, even though the neural network was trained in an over-parameterized setting; it has 60,000 parameters, significantly more than the number of samples.
+As shown in Fig.~\ref{fig:SK_MC}, there is a strong correlation between the weights of the first layer and the couplings of the Hamiltonian, even though the neural network was trained in an over-parameterized setting; it has 60,000 parameters, significantly more than the number of samples.